mustafatoroman/VSTS-DevOps-Labs/tomcat/readme.md

     ![VSTS Demo Generator](images/vstsdemogen.png)

-1. Use  **MyShuttle** for the template.
-Provide the Project Name and select **Create Propject**.
+1. Use  **MyShuttle_v1** for the template.
+Provide the Project Name and select **Create Project**.
 After the project is provisioned, click the URL to navigate to the project.

     >**Note:** This URL will automatically select Octopus template in the demo generator.
 If you want to try other projects, use this URL instead - https://vstsdemogenerator.azurewebsites.net/